-Looking for a periodontist who treats gum disease in Washington DC and Bethesda, MD?
+Looking for a periodontist who treats gum disease in Bethesda, MD?
 We offer many treatments to help you heal and prevent all stages of gum disease.
 We strive to provide quality dental treatments and personalized care in a state-of-the-art facility.
-Our dentists often work as part of an interdisciplinary team with your general, cosmetic or restorative dentist to ensure healthy outcomes with long term success.
+Often we work as part of an interdisciplinary team with your general, cosmetic, or restorative dentist to ensure healthy outcomes with long term success.
 Call today or schedule an appointment online.

 What is Periodontics?

 Periodontics is one of nine recognized dental specialties.
-Both of our dentists have completed three-years of additional training and residency programs to specialize in periodontal treatments and implant dentistry.
-Dr. Roy Eskow is one of the area's most experienced periodontists, named a "Top Dentist" by Washingtonian Magazine and "Outstanding Specialist" by Washington's Checkbook.
+Dr. Roy Eskow has completed two years of additional training and residency programs to specialize in periodontal treatments and implant dentistry.
+Dr. Eskow is one of the area’s most experienced periodontists, named a “Top Dentist” by Washingtonian Magazine and “Outstanding Specialist” by Washington’s Checkbook.

-Dr. Roy Eskow is also a member of the faculty at the University of Maryland Dental School, focusing on periodontics and perio-prosthodontics since 1976.
-Dr. Adam Eskow is also on the faculty of the University of Maryland in Periodontics.
-His graduate training was focused on periodontal plastic surgery, sedation dentistry and bone grafting procedures.
-Drs.
-Eskow stay on the leading edge of periodontal medicine by utilizing the latest technology, participating in continuing education and lecturing fellow dentists and colleagues about the importance of periodontal health.
+Dr. Eskow is also a member of the faculty at the University of Maryland Dental School, focusing on periodontics and perio-prosthodontics since 1976.
+Dr. Eskow stays on the leading edge of periodontal medicine by utilizing the latest technology, participating in continuing education, being a contributing author to text books and scientific articles, and lecturing to fellow dentists and hygienists about the importance of periodontal health.